 During its heyday from roughly 2008 to 2011 Second Life was full of major brand storefronts and a thriving in-world economy.
 However those brands moved out after it became clear that the economy wasn’t driving any traffic to their stores and few were buying real-world goods and services.
 The focus was on elements of the world itself and the Linden allowed close management by the people who run Second Life.

 This will be the first test of Meta, whether it can or is even willing to give the right tools to the users.
 If that happens the users will make the world their own and then they will want to stay there and make more stuff for themselves and each other.
-However, what we have seen of facebook in the past suggests they will not want to give this level of freedom and control to the user base.
-If they run it is as a cohesive game experience more like and MMORPG that might work.
-Certainly those worlds have large and committed player bases but they don’t support anything like the real world.
-One won’t find a a Nike storefront in World of Warcraft for good reason.
-Blizzard doesn’t want want crossbranding nor do they want that kind of immersion breaking.
+However, what we have seen of Facebook in the past suggests they will not want to give this level of freedom and control to the user base.
+If they run it is as a cohesive game experience more like an MMORPG that might work.
+Certainly, those worlds have large and committed player bases but they don’t support anything like the real world.
+One won’t find a Nike storefront in World of Warcraft for good reason.
+Blizzard doesn’t want cross-branding nor do they want that kind of immersion-breaking.

 The next test for them will be whether they can avoid interfering too much.
 Virtual worlds tend to work best with little micromanagement.
 This actually would seem to suit the hosting companies as it means they have less work to do.
 Still, some have a tendency to try to handle every element.
 This removes the freedom and opportunity that makes the metaverse so exciting in the first place.